mrinalwadhwa/adaptImages/README.md

 ### Cons

 - Doesn't give you fine grained control on how _each_ image is selected.
 Approaches that support `srcset` and media queries for each source are much better if you need that control.

+- As Jason Grigsby [points out](http://blog.cloudfour.com/responsive-imgs-part-2/) some browsers, that profess to support javascript, but have poor implementations e.g Blackberry 4.5 has javascript, but javascript cannot manipulate the DOM, these browsers will not get an image with this method.

 - The markup is a semantic mess.